Dance Routes

 Duration: 8 minutes approx.

-A danced conversation in odissi movement that describes the power and beauty of the Divine Mother as Saraswati, embodiment of wisdom and kundalini energy.
-The prayer is taken from ‘Hymns to the Goddess’, translated from Sanskrit into English by Arthur and Ellen Avalon.
+A danced conversation with the Divine Mother as Saraswati, embodiment of wisdom and kundalini energy based on text from ‘Hymns to the Goddess’, translated from Sanskrit into English by Arthur and Ellen Avalon.
+The prayer was deeply loved by Guru Subramanium, founder of Skanda Vale, Wales, UK and remains a part of Devi worship in its temple services today.

 Choreography: Rekha Tandon